ankane/strong_migrations/README.md

 #### Bad

-In Postgres, setting `NOT NULL` on an existing column requires an `AccessExclusiveLock`, which is expensive on large tables.
+In Postgres, setting `NOT NULL` on an existing column blocks reads and writes while the every row is checked.

 ```ruby
 class SetSomeColumnNotNull < ActiveRecord::Migration[6.0]